-Long-term expected rate of return.
-To develop an analytical basis for the selection of the long-term expected rate of return assumption, in October 2018 the FRS Actuarial Assumptions Conference reviewed long-term assumptions developed by capital market assumptions teams from both Milliman and Aon Hewitt Investment Consulting, investment consultants to the Florida State Board of Administration.
-The table below shows Milliman's assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
-The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
-Each asset class assumption is based on a consistent set of underlying assumptions and includes an adjustment for the inflation assumption.
+For reference, the table below contains a summary of Milliman's assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
+Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption.
 These assumptions are not based on historical returns, but instead are based on a forward-looking capital market economic model.
-The 2018 FRS Actuarial Assumption Conference selected a return assumption of 7.00 percent, which is a prescribed assumption as defined by ASOP 27.